OCHA-DAP/hdx-python-database/doc/main.md

 get_params_from_sqlalchemy_url renamed to get_params_from_connection_uri
 and moved to dburi module, get_sqlalchemy_url renamed to get_connection_uri and moved to dburi module.
 New function remove_driver_from_uri in dburi module.
 Parameter driver replaced by dialect+driver.
+Supports Python 3.8 and later.

 From 1.1.2, the postgres module is renamed postgresql and function wait_for_postgres is renamed wait_for_postgresql.